joncursi/cheddur-whitepaper/whitepaper.md

 ## Problems

-In order to get involved in the cryptocurrency market, most \uline{consumers}
-need the help of a "trusted expert"---someone who can guide them to safely enter the market and navigate the ecosystem.
+In order to get involved in the cryptocurrency market, most beginners need the help of a "trusted expert"---someone who can guide them to safely enter the market and navigate the ecosystem.
 However, most consumers do not have a trusted expert in their life, which puts cryptocurrency out of the reach of the mainstream.

-Furthermore, the \uline{developers} of cryptocurrency projects need to grow their communities of users and investors in order to survive, and this is becoming increasingly difficult (and expensive) as competition floods the market.
+Furthermore, cryptocurrency companies need to grow their communities of users and investors in order to survive, but this is becoming increasingly difficult (and expensive) as competition floods the market and existing social media channels continue to clamp down on cryptocurrency advertising.

 # Cheddur 1.0